atomicptr/openfl-tiled/README.md

 openfl-tiled
 =========

-openfl-tiled is a library, which gives openfl developers the possibility to use the [TILED Map Editor](http://www.mapeditor.org/).
+openfl-tiled is a library, which gives openfl developers the ability to use the [TILED Map Editor](http://www.mapeditor.org/).

 How to install openfl-tiled?
 --------------------------